 The informer displays the current market sentiment.
-Data on the ratio of positions are collected from several brokers.
+Data on the ratio of Forex trading positions are collected from several brokers.

 Analyze open positions of traders not only as of the present moment, but also in the form of a chart.

 In this article, we would like to tell you a few words about the open positions of traders and describe basic principles of their analysis.
-Besides, we’re going to show you our proprietary and easy-to-use tools (online services) for the analysis of the ratio of positions.
+Besides, we’re going to show you our proprietary and easy-to-use tools (online services) for the analysis of the Forex open position ratios.

 The service represents an aggregator that accumulates data coming from various brokers.
 It can be used to analyze open positions of traders online not only as of the present moment, but also in its dynamics (you can view the history of the indicator’s changes over several previous months).
 In addition, the tool can be configured for displaying data both from one and several brokers at once.
 If you understand what we’re talking about, you can turn to learn the tools immediately.

 What are the Open Positions of Traders in the Forex Market?